ryangerardwilson/vimtutor-advanced/text.md

 2. Use open a random file with `nvim filename`, and hit the :Mason command .
 Mason is a bundler that helps you manage LSP servers, linters, and formatters without descending into configuration hell.
-Then search for 'prettier', 'clang_format' and 'black', and hit 'Enter' followed by 'i' to install them.
-You can likewise use 'r' to remove them.
+Then search for 'prettier', 'clang_format' and 'ruff', and hit 'Enter' followed by 'i' to install them.
+You can likewise use 'X' to remove them.

 3. Create a file `~/.config/nvim/lua/plugins/conform.lua`, and set its content to the below.
 As you can see, you can even specify custom formatters.
 Now, note